 Number of series to simulate when empirical moments are requested (i.e. periods > 0).
-Note that if this option is greater than 1, the additional series will not be used for computing the empirical moments but will simply be saved in binary form to the file FILENAME_simul.
+Note that if this option is greater than 1, the additional series will not be used for computing the empirical moments but will simply be saved in binary form to the file FILENAME_simul in the FILENAME/Output folder.
 Default: 1.